"Selection of carvings from

 I did not intend to write a historical narrative; I simply had a series of questions.
 And, I wanted to share the answers I found with others.
 This project began as a family genealogy.
 I knew that my families would take me back before the American Revolution.
 My intentional research limit was the water's edge.
-But, I still wanted to know where they came from and when.
+But, I still wanted to know where their forefathers came from and when.

 First question: Who are we?

 Literally, my immediate family and our grandparents and great-grandparents.
 What was their ethnicity, and what did they look like?
 Research shows that we are Scot-Irish/ Welsh and ethnic German.
 Looking at paintings and photos of my ancestors, you can't miss the red hair and blue eyes, even on the German side.

 Second question: Genotype vs Phenotype.

 Who am I genetically?
 I did the first yDNA test.
 I am Haplogroup R. I did additional yDNA tests.
 My terminal SNP is R-DF27.

 My father had high cheekbones, deep set blue eyes, a cleft chin, and shockingly red hair.
 Except for the shockingly red hair, I look just like my Dad as does my little brother and even my little sister.

 How did person A get to place X?
 As I intended to limit my research to when it reached the water's edge, I created an American Migration Project to describe those paths.